Viktor Kossakovsky

 Viktor Kossakovsky (Виктор Косаковский; born 19 July 1961) is a Russian documentary filmmaker.

 Early life

 Kossakovsky was born in Saint Petersburg, Russia, at the time Leningrad, U.S.S.R.
 He began his film career in 1978, working as an assistant cameraman, assistant director, and editor at the Leningrad Studio of Documentaries.
 From 1986 to 1988, he studied screenwriting and directing at Moscow HCSF.
 He became a vegetarian during his childhood.

 Career

 Kossakovsky's first released feature was his 1992 documentary Belovy / The Belovs.
-Subsequent works include his 2002 documentary Hush! / Tishe! and his 2003 documentary Russia from My Window (2003), both made from footage that Kossakovsky filmed out his bedroom window or on his street in St. Petersburg; and his well-received mediation on the natural wonder of water, Aquarela (2018), released in the U.S. by Sony Pictures Classics.
-In 2011, his documentary ¡Vivan las Antipodas! was selected as the opening film of the Venice Film Festival..
+Subsequent works include his 2002 documentary Hush! / Tishe! and his 2003 documentary Russia from My Window (2003), both made from footage that Kossakovsky filmed out his bedroom window or on his street in St. Petersburg; and his well-received meditation on the natural wonder of water, Aquarela (2018), released in the U.S. by Sony Pictures Classics.
+In 2011, his documentary ¡Vivan las Antipodas! was selected as the opening film of the Venice Film Festival.